RyanTheCao/Xylophone-App/README.md

+# Xylophone App

-Hello!
-I made this Xylophone app with the help of the London App Brewery.
-Follow me on Instagram: @RyanTheCao
+This is a xylophone app made with the help of the course of the London App Brewery.
+I have sent constraints on the project, so the app should work on every single screen.